souche/flowbased_wiki_cn/Concepts.md

 ### Connections

-Processes communicate via connections, which the processes access by means of "ports".
-In "classical" FBP, connections are implemented via bounded buffers.
-In NoFlo, and other "reactive" FBP implementations, connections can be thought of as having 0 capacity - in other words, data IPs are transferred immediately between the sending and receiving processes.
+Processes communicate via connections, which the processes access by means of Ports.
+Connections are usually implemented via bounded buffers or FIFO queues.
+The size of the buffer or the maximum number of packets a queue can hold is known as connection Capacity.
+Some FBP implementations allow connections with 0 capacity, meaning that data IPs are transferred immediately between the sending and receiving processes.

 ### Ports